8 Common Misconceptions About the EB-2 NIW Green Card Process

 Misconception #1: An Advanced Degree is a Must

-Many people believe that a Ph.D. or a Master’s degree is essential for qualifying for the EB-2 NIW.
+A common misconception surrounding the EB-2 NIW is that applicants must possess a Ph.D. or Master’s degree to qualify.
 In reality, this is not the case.
-The EB-2 NIW category allows individuals with a bachelor’s degree and at least five years of progressive work experience to apply.
-Progressive work experience means demonstrating career growth through promotions or increased responsibilities.
+The EB-2 NIW category is open to individuals with a bachelor’s degree and at least five years of progressive work experience.
+This experience should demonstrate career growth through promotions or increased responsibilities.

 Misconception #2: High Publication Counts are Required